Jayb1u3/T-Starter-Vault/README.md

 - **Markdown Syntax**: Refer to the `Formatting Text` note to get started with Markdown.
 - **Dataview Documentation**: Learn more about Dataview's capabilities through the [official Dataview documentation](https://blacksmithgu.github.io/obsidian-dataview/).
+- **Templater Plugin**: Here is a link to the [templater repo](https://github.com/SilentVoid13/Templater).
+- **Templater Documentation**: Learn more about what you can do with Templater through the [Official Templater documentation](https://silentvoid13.github.io/Templater/).

 ## Notes Overview